ilichkaya/laravel-restify/docs-v2/content/en/auth/profile.md

 }
 ```

-Not you should specify in the user repository that user has avatar file:
+You should specify in the user repository that the user has an avatar file:

 ```php
 use Binaryk\LaravelRestify\Fields\Image;